chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) Praying for the guru's merits

 Often praying to the guru, such as reciting the guru's prayer, the merit is also very, very great.

-Because reciting the guru's prayers is the same as reciting the prayers of the Buddhas and Tathagatas, so there is such a great merit.
+Because reciting the guru's prayer is the same as reciting the prayers of the Buddhas and Tathagatas, so there is such a great merit.

-Master Guocangwa said that it is better to pray to the master once to recite the mantra thousands of times.
+Master Gotsangpa Gonpo Dorje (rgod tshang pa mgon po rdo rje, 1189-1258) said that it is better to pray to the master once than to recite the mantra thousands of times.

 Reciting the guru's prayer once is the same as reciting the mantra thousands of times.

-We can also recite Master Tsongkhapa's prayer:
+We can also recite Master Tsongkhapa's prayer (Migstema):

 ---
 >